sh1vdatt/JS-mini-projects/README.md

 # JS-mini-projects

-This repo consist of many small and basic Javascripts projects which I created while learning JavaScript
+This repo consist of many small and basic Javascripts projects created while learning JavaScript